diazdc/diazdc-pfb2019/Pandas.md

 ## Basic methods for data manipulation

-### Reading in csv files and basic slicing operations
+### Reading in csv files and row/column slicing

+"Slicing" refers to subsetting, or removing rows and columns from a data frame.
+Here we'll read in a data frame, look at the contents, and subset it by slicing out arbitrary regions.

 <br/>